Corey Bailey

 A chemical that can help both electrical and metal-to-metal connections is

 Stabilant 22A.
-Both it and conductive paint can be found on the internet.
-While I
+Both and can be found on the internet.
+While I avoid using anything

 Please contact me with any questions or ideas.